Bhuvaneshmaker/studio/HOW_TO_RUN.md

 # How to Run ElevateMS

+This guide provides the steps to run the ElevateMS application suite, which includes the main web interface and the hardware listener script.

-ElevateMS consists of two main parts that must be run simultaneously in separate terminal windows:
+**You must run these two components in two separate terminals.**

-1.  **The Next.js Web Application:** This is the user interface you interact with in your browser.
-2.  **The UDP Hardware Listener:** This is a Node.js script that acts as the bridge, listening for real-time data from your hardware and handling configuration commands sent from the UI.

 ---

-## Step-by-Step Instructions

 ### Terminal 1: Run the Web Application

+This terminal will run the Next.js user interface and its backend APIs.

 1.  **Navigate to the project directory:**
     ```bash
     cd /path/to/your/project
     ```

-2.  **Install dependencies (only needs to be done once):**
+2.  **Install dependencies (only need to do this once):**
     ```bash
     npm install
     ```